US judge halts Donald Trump's border wall plans | DW | 25.05.2019

 Temporary setback

 The delay in wall construction, however, could only be temporary.
-The Trump administration faces several lawsuits over the border emergency declaration, but not all of them seek to block the construction of walls.
+The Trump administration faces several lawsuits over the border emergency declaration, but not all of them seek to block the wall construction projects.
 Many of the lawsuits only deal with the shifting of defense budget money to wall construction.

 Read more: US states file lawsuit against Donald Trump's border wall emergency

-The question for Judge Gillian was whether to allow the construction of the walls with Defense and Treasury funds while lawsuits by the American Civil Liberties Union and the state attorney generals were being heard.
+The question for Judge Gillian was whether to allow wall construction with Defense and Treasury funds while lawsuits by the American Civil Liberties Union and the state attorneys general were being heard.

-On Thursday, a judge in Washington, D.C., heard the US House of Representatives arguments that the shifting of money violated the US constitution.
+On Thursday, a judge in Washington, D.C., heard arguments by the US House of Representatives that the shifting of money violated the US Constitution.

 shs/jlw (AP, AFP)